 I think that in general you should tip your Uber Eats driver.
 The main reason is that the wages can be very low, it can require frustrating work, and a lot of the negative aspects of the Uber Eats experience (e.g., fees) are out of their control.

 The only time I would not tip is if the driver showed a blatant disregard for providing me with the food ordered on time.
-When there is no apology or explanation for why the order was so bad, it’s clear that the person really doesn’t care.
+When there is no apology or explanation for why the order was so late, it’s clear that the driver really doesn’t care.
 And I would like to discourage that person from working there because they are probably doing the same type a thing for other people and ruining their meals as well.

 How to tip Uber Eats